xpeppers/tennis-refactoring-kata-js/readme.md

 There are three versions of this refactoring kata, each with their own design smells and challenges.
 I suggest you start with the first one, with the class "TennisGame1".
 The test suite provided is fairly comprehensive, and fast to run.
 You should not need to change the tests, only run them often as you refactor.

-If you like this Kata, you may be interested in my book, ["The Coding Dojo Handbook"](https://leanpub.com/codingdojohandbook)

 ## Tennis Kata

 Tennis has a rather quirky scoring system, and to newcomers it can be a little difficult to keep track of.
 The tennis society has contracted you to build a scoreboard to display the current score during tennis games.